PyPSA/PyPSA/doc/optimal_power_flow.rst

 Each generation and storage asset has a capital cost and a marginal cost.

-WARNING: If the transmission capacity is changed in passive networks, then the impedance will also change (i.e. if parallel lines are installed).
+.. warning:: If the transmission capacity is changed in passive networks, then the impedance will also change (i.e. if parallel lines are installed).
 This is NOT reflected in the LOPF, so the network equations may no longer be valid.
 Note also that all the expansion is continuous.

 Optimising dispatch only: a market model